orchestral/docs/src/installation.md

 Once Laravel and Orchestra Platform is properly downloaded and installed, we need to setup the database and create the application basic schema (including administrator user).

 1. Open `.env` and configure your database connection.
-2. Run `php artisan serve` or use your prefered web server stack.
+2. Run `php artisan serve` or use your prefered web server stack or vagrant.
 3. Browse to the installation page, for example `http://localhost:8000/admin` and follow the installation process.
 4. And... you're done.